Geltsdale RSPB reserve: Recent Hen harrier breeding attempts

 In 2016 a hen harrier chick fledged at the reserve.

 Named Bonny, he was one of only seven such chicks to fledge that year in England.
 Bonny was satellite tagged as part of a project funded by the European Union's LIFE Programme, "Conserving the hen harrier (Circus cyaneus) in northern England and southern and eastern Scotland" (LIFE13 NAT/UK/000258).

-Information was no longer transmitted from the tag after 14 December 2016 and he is assumed to have died.
+Information was no longer transmitted from the tag after 14 December 2016 and he was assumed to have died.

 In 2021 four chicks fledged from a nest at Geltsdale.
 The adults had been supported by a feeding programme designed to reduce the distances they had to travel from the nest.

+2024 was the most successful breeding season for hen harriers at Geltsdale since the 1990s, with two pairs fledging a total of eight chicks.